drone-runners/drone-runner-docker/content/specification/_index.md

 ## The `environment` attribute

 Defines a list of environment variables scoped to the pipeline step.
 This attribute is of type `[string, string]` and is optional.

+## The `network_mode` attribute

+Overrides the default network to which the Docker container is attached.
+For example `host` or `bridge`.
+This attribute is of type `string` and is optional.

 ## The `when` section